vacary/docker/README.md

 ## Images

-We currently offer seven end-user images.
+We currently offer eight end-user images.
 A full description of the images can be found at
 <https://fenics-containers.readthedocs.org/>.

 | Image name       | Build status                                                                                                                                                                            | Description                                   |